mattiarossi/oci-visualizer/README.md

 <b>Overview</b>

 OCI Visualizer is a tool to visualize an OCI tenancy primarily from a network perspective.
 The tool was created mainly for the purpose of better understanding the OCI network model.
-As  a great believer in API first and visualization, I thought that the best way to learn a product is  to combine the two and build a visulation tool.
+As  a great believer in API first and visualization, I thought that the best way to learn a product is  to combine the two and build a visualization tool.

 <b>How it works?</b>
 - First visualizer extracts the network data for all VCNs and other cloud resources in an OCI compartment and generates  a json data structure .
 This is done using a Python script leveraging the OCI  Python SDK and exposed as a flask REST service.